Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 A hydrophone is simply a microphone designed for underwater applications.
 Hydrophones allow us to record underwater sounds.

 The vast majority of hydrophones are based on piezoelectric transducers.
-Piezo mics work with piezoelectric materials (known as crystals) that, when subjected to varying pressure, produce a voltage (mic signal).
+Piezo mics work with piezoelectric materials (known as crystals) that produce a voltage (mic signal) when subjected to varying pressure.
 They have very high output impedances and are capable of handling high-pressure environments.

 - Sound travels 4.3 times faster in water than in air.